People. Country. Opportunity.

 Assisting Indigenous Australians to acquire and manage country to achieve economic, environmental, social and cultural benefits.

 Our Country Our Future is the ILSC’s national funding program.
-It operates across urban, regional and remote areas—it doesn’t matter where in Australia you live.
+It operates across urban, regional and remote areas.
+No matter where you live, this program offers a range of assistance, including brokering and developing partnerships, facilitating support, and providing funding.